Call for Pilot Proposals

 The RESPECT Center was funded under the IUPUI Signature Center Initiative in July 2010 with support from the School of Nursing, School of Medicine (Division of General Internal Medicine and Geriatrics), the IU Simon Cancer Center, and Clarian Health System.
 The mission of the RESPECT Center is to build a collaborative, interdisciplinary scientific community of researchers and clinicians to work together to advance the science of communication in palliative and end-of-life care across the lifespan.
 The goal of the pilot study is to generate preliminary data that will facilitate investigators competing successfully for extramural research funding.

-All teaching and research faculty at IUPUI who are qualified to apply for NIH funding are eligible to apply for this pilot grant opportunity.
+All teaching and research faculty with an academic appointment at IUPUI, and who are qualified to apply for NIH funding, are eligible to apply for this pilot grant opportunity.
 Preference will be given to new investigators and to research that fosters transdisciplinary collaboration.

 Please contact Laura Holtz at email@example.com and/or 317-274-9114 with any questions.